Oven Thermostat Replacement in Warsaw — Diagnosis and Repair

 How the thermostat replacement works

-- The technician identifies the model and brings the right thermostat.
+- The technician checks the model and takes the correct thermostat along.

-- We disconnect the oven, remove the control panel or rear cover.
+- We unplug the oven and take off the control panel or back cover.

-- We test the thermostat — measuring resistance and comparing to specifications.
+- We check the thermostat — measuring resistance and matching the readings to specifications.

-- We remove the capillary tube (mechanical) or disconnect the sensor (electronic).
+- We remove the capillary tube (mechanical) or unplug the sensor (electronic).

-- The new thermostat is installed and the tube is routed back into position.
+- The new thermostat goes in and the tube is placed back in the proper route.

-- Reassembly, power on, temperature check with a kitchen thermometer across modes.
+- We reassemble everything, switch the power back on, and verify the temperature with a kitchen thermometer in different modes.

 Common mistakes with thermostat issues

-- Confusing a thermostat fault with a heating element problem — replacing the element when it’s the regulator at fault.
+- Mixing up a thermostat fault with a heating element issue — changing the element when the regulator is the real problem.

-- Buying a thermostat without checking the type — mechanical won’t fit in place of electronic.
+- Ordering a thermostat without confirming the type — a mechanical one will not fit instead of an electronic one.

-- Damaging the capillary tube during DIY replacement — it’s extremely fragile.
+- Breaking the capillary tube during a DIY repair — it is very delicate.

-- Not calibrating the new thermostat — the actual temperature differs from the dial setting.
+- Skipping calibration of the new thermostat — the real temperature ends up different from the dial setting.

-- Ignoring a burning smell — it can be the first sign of overheating due to thermostat failure.
+- Brushing off a burning smell — this may be the first warning sign of overheating caused by thermostat failure.

 What to prepare before the technician arrives

-- Note your exact oven model — label is usually on the door frame or at the back.
+- Write down the exact oven model — the label is often on the door frame or on the back.

-- If you have a kitchen thermometer — measure the actual temperature at 180°C.
+- If you have a kitchen thermometer — check the real temperature at 180°C.

 - Disconnect the oven from the mains.

-- Clear access — remove items from the top and sides.
+- Prepare clear access — move things away from the top and sides.

-- Send a photo of the data plate to the technician.
+- Send the technician a photo of the data plate.

-- If built-in, ensure it can be pulled out.
+- If it is built-in, make sure it can be pulled out.

-- Make sure there’s a power socket available for testing after repair.
+- Check that there is a power socket available for testing after the repair.

 A real case from Warsaw

-A client in Praga-Południe reported that sponge cake kept burning despite setting 170°C. The oven was an Electrolux, 5 years old, with a mechanical thermostat.
-We measured with a thermocouple — the oven was reaching 230°C at the 170°C setting.
-The thermostat wasn’t cutting off the heating in time.
-We replaced it with a new genuine part and calibrated it.
-Verification showed 178°C at the 180°C setting — within normal range.
-The job took about 40 minutes.
+A customer in Praga-Południe said sponge cake kept burning even though the oven was set to 170°C. It was an Electrolux, 5 years old, with a mechanical thermostat.
+We checked it with a thermocouple — the oven was hitting 230°C on the 170°C setting.
+The thermostat was not cutting the heat in time.
+We fitted a new genuine part and calibrated it.
+The final check showed 178°C at the 180°C setting — within normal range.
+The repair took about 40 minutes.
 No more burnt baking.

 Frequently asked questions